seoldh/MIrROR/README.md

 Primer binding site sequences vary across species and lineages.
 As a result, no single primer set amplifies all taxa with equal efficiency, and **certain species in your sample may be missed depending on the primer pair used.** We strongly recommend evaluating candidate primer sets against the taxa most relevant to your study before finalizing your experimental design.

-Use the [MIrROR Primer Checker](https://github.com/jisoll/MirrorPrimerChecker) for *in silico* coverage assessment against the release 02 database.
+Use the [MIrROR Primer Checker](https://github.com/jisoll/MirrorPrimerChecker) for *in silico* coverage assessment against MIrROR release 02.

 ### Available primer sets